Key Takeaways

 Best for Varied Coverage Options

-Ranking third overall for general insurance in Oregon is Simply Business, second for customer experience.
-Unlike single-carrier competitors, it operates as a broker connecting Oregon businesses with 18+ insurers, including Hiscox, Travelers, Liberty Mutual and Markel.
+Ranking third overall for general liability insurance in Oregon, Simply Business earns second place for customer experience.
+It works as a broker rather than a single carrier, connecting Oregon businesses with 18 or more insurers, including Hiscox, Travelers, Liberty Mutual and Markel.
 You can compare general liability options from multiple providers in about 10 minutes.
-Trustpilot reviewers praise the quote comparison speed, though some say they had difficulty reaching support by phone and slow responses to policy change requests.
-Policy management and claims go through the underlying carrier, not Simply Business, so your service after purchase depends entirely on who underwrites your policy.
+Trustpilot reviewers praise the quote comparison speed, though some report difficulty reaching support by phone and slow responses to policy change requests.

-Coverage ranks lower, but the marketplace model gives Oregon businesses access to specialty insurers that single-carrier competitors often can't match.
-Its Amazon Insurance Accelerator and Etsy seller partnerships make it a fit for Oregon e-commerce operations needing policies that meet requirements.
-Affordability sits at the middle of the pack, giving savings 16% to 19% to businesses in retail, beauty and wellness, and repair and maintenance.
+Simply Business ranks lower for coverage depth, but its marketplace model connects Oregon businesses with specialty insurers that single-carrier competitors can't match.
+Amazon Insurance Accelerator and Etsy seller partnerships make it a practical fit for e-commerce operations needing platform-specific coverage.
+Pricing is mid-tier, with savings of 16% to 19% for businesses in retail, beauty and wellness and repair and maintenance.

 Where Simply Business performs best:

-• Oregon e-commerce sellers needing platform-required specialty coverage
+• Oregon e-commerce sellers whose platforms require specialty coverage

-• Buyers who want to compare GL quotes from multiple carriers at once
+• Buyers comparing GL quotes across multiple carriers at once

-• Retail, beauty and repair businesses looking for affordable coverage
+• Retail, beauty and repair businesses after lower rates

 Where Simply Business performs less competitively:

-• Owners who want predictable post-purchase support from one carrier
+• Owners who want consistent post-purchase support from a single carrier

-• Construction, wholesale or transportation businesses wanting low rates
+• Construction, wholesale or transportation businesses prioritizing low rates

 Learn More: Simply Business Review